 - 2007 - first research collaboration with Servier; growing expertise in biophysical methods such as ITC and SPR

-- 2008 – the present – series of collaborations established with GSK, Genentech, Lundbeck, Servier, Asahi Kasei Pharma and Taisho on oncology, anti-inflammatory and CNS targets; in-house projects in oncology and anti-infectives
+- 2008 – the present – series of collaborations established with GSK, Genentech, Lundbeck, Servier, Daiichi Sankyo and Asahi Kasei Pharma on oncology, anti-inflammatory and CNS targets; in-house projects in oncology and anti-infectives